IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Out of the box, Dataverse is configured to use local file storage in the 'file' store by default.
 You can add additional stores and, as a superuser, configure specific dataverses to use them (by editing the 'General Information' for the dataverse as described in the :doc:`dataverses-datasets` section).

+Note that the "\-Ddataverse.files.directory=<file directory>" continues to exist, but now only controls where temporary files are stored (in the /temp subdirectory of the one specified).

 If you wish to change which store is used by default, you'll need to delete the existing default storage driver and set a new one using jvm options.

 ::